shenkonghui/kubeedge/docs/proposals/keadm-debug.md

 Available Commands:
   all      Check all
-  arch     Determine the node hardware architecture whether support or not cpu      Determine if the NUMBER of CPU cores meets the requirement memory   Check the system memory size and the amount of memory left disk     Check whether the disk meets the requirements
+  arch     Determine the node hardware architecture whether support or not. arch support amd64,arm64v8,arm32v7,i386 and s390x. qemu_arch support x86_64,aarch64,arm,i386 and s390x cpu      Determine if the NUMBER of CPU cores meets the requirement memory   Check the system memory size and the amount of memory left disk     Check whether the disk meets the requirements